 You may submit comments by any of the following methods:

-Federal Rulemaking website: Go to http://www.regulations.gov and search for Docket ID NRC-2008-0252.
-Address questions about Docket IDs in Regulations.gov to Jennifer Borges; telephone: 301-287-9127; email: Jennifer.Borges@nrc.gov.
+Federal Rulemaking Website: Go to https://www.regulations.gov and search for Docket ID NRC-2008-0252.
+Address questions about NRC docket IDs in Regulations.gov to Jennifer Borges; telephone: 301-287-9127; email: Jennifer.Borges@nrc.gov.
 For technical questions, contact the individual listed in the FOR FURTHER INFORMATION CONTACT section of this document.

 For additional direction on obtaining information and submitting comments, see “Obtaining Information and Submitting Comments” in the SUPPLEMENTARY INFORMATION section of this document.